 4. Swanage Beach

-Deckchairs, Swanage Beach Image by PoE member Jenny Fairbrother
+Deckchairs, Swanage Beach - Image by PicturesOfEngland.com member Jenny Fairbrother (view gallery)

 Swanage is an attractive traditional Victorian seaside town at the eastern end of the Isle of Purbeck and is part of the famous Jurassic Coast.
 Local attractions include the wonderful preserved steam railway that offers journeys through the surrounding picturesque countryside, with views that include the ruins of Corfe Castle - built by William the Conqueror and dates back to the 11th century.
 The large sandy beach at Swanage is an attraction in itself, having won several awards over the years, including the European Blue Flag award.